-Thus, it was concluded that almost all the instructors are well aware of the benefits AI could bring to learning in a writing course, keeping in mind that AI should be used to strengthen learning itself and deal with students' discrepancies, learning styles, and nuances, that can never be detected by AI, are part of the instructors' mission.
+Thus, it was concluded that almost all the instructors are well aware of the benefits AI could bring to learning in a writing course, keeping in mind that AI should be used to strengthen learning itself while instead dealing with students' discrepancies, learning styles, and nuances, that can never be detected by AI, are part of the instructors' mission.

-Discussion and Conclusion
+Discussion and Findings

-After collecting the data from the students' and instructors' questionnaires, statistical analysis was employed based on the analytical description that appears in the form of charts on Google Forms, depending on the respondents' input on each item.
-The purpose was to identify the students' perceptions and attitudes towards utilizing AI tools for improving their writing skills, determine the instructors' attitudes and opinions towards the utilization of AI tools to improve student's writing skills, identify the perceived advantages and challenges associated with AI integration in a writing course, and gather recommendations for effective AI integration in writing education.
+After collecting the data from the students' and instructors' questionnaires, statistical analysis was employed based on the analytical description that appears in the form of charts on Google forms, depending on the respondents' input on each item.
+The purpose was to identify the students' perceptions and attitudes towards utilizing AI tools for improving their writing skills, determine the instructors' attitudes and opinions towards the utilization of AI tools to improve students' writing skills, identify the perceived advantages and challenges associated with AI integration in a writing course, and gather recommendations for effective AI integration in writing education.
 Additionally, the qualitative data obtained from the four focus group discussions were transcribed and analyzed in order to obtain an in-depth description and understanding of university students' and instructors' beliefs about the integration of AI in writing courses.

 At first, the data gathered and analyzed quantitatively from the students' questionnaire showed that most students (74.5%) support utilizing AI tools for writing assistance since it affects their learning experience positively.
-As for instructors, 50% believe that AI tools are effective or successful in improving students' writing proficiency, and 25% believe that it is very effective.
+This integration plays a major role in enhancing writing proficiency since AI platforms offer valuable support in language correction, structuring content, reducing bias in the evaluation process, offering support to non-native speakers, and providing personalized learning.
+This corresponds with Alam et al. (2022) who believe that this integration leads to more effective learning outcomes.